Von Der Otto German Shepherds

 The standard and breed worthiness requirements are recognized internationally and most countries in the world abide by the German standards.
 So basically, the German shepherd dogs we find worldwide are pretty much the same and compete side by side in local shows and at the World Sieger Show in Germany once a year.

-The information below was used with permission from the author, Jackie Athon and any reprint must list her as author.
-To contact Jackie go to www.4germanshep.com.
+The information below was used with permission from the author, Jackie Athon and any reprint must list her as author at www.4germanshep.com.

 The working lines are usually smaller, have very little angulation, are usually only KKL2 (permitted to breed, but not recommended to breed).
 All German Shepherds in Germany must get Schutzhund titles before they are permitted to breed, so obviously both types can do the work, but not necessarily with the same amount of intensity.